Kole Omotoso

-Bankole Ajibabi Omotoso (born 21 April 1943), also known as Kole Omotoso, is a Nigerian writer and intellectual best known for his works of fiction and in South Africa as the "Yebo Gogo man" in adverts for the telecommunications company Vodacom.
+Bankole Ajibabi Omotoso (21 April 1943 – 19 July 2023), also known as Kole Omotoso, was a Nigerian writer and intellectual best known for his works of fiction and in South Africa as the "Yebo Gogo man" in adverts for the telecommunications company Vodacom.
 His written work is known for its dedication and commitment to fusing a socio-political reappraisal of Africa and respect for human dignity into most of his works.

 Early life and education

-Kole Omotoso was born into a Yoruba family in Akure, Ondo State, Nigeria.
+Kole Omotoso was born into a Yoruba family in Akure, Ondo State, Colony and Protectorate of Nigeria.
 He was raised by his mother and maternal grandparents after the death of his father.
-Though the lack of a father figure could crush a young Nigerian boy, the events of his early childhood contributed a great deal to his development as a man and also as a writer.
-Omotoso was educated at King's College, Lagos, and the University of Ibadan and then undertook a doctoral thesis on the modern Arabic writer Ahmad Ba Kathir at the University of Edinburgh.
+The events of his early childhood contributed a great deal to his development as a man and also as a writer.
+Omotoso was educated at King's College, Lagos, going on to earn a degree from the University of Ibadan in 1969.
+He won a scholarship to study for a doctorate in Arabic Literature at the University of Edinburgh and the American University in Cairo, Egypt, writing his thesis on the modern Arabic writer Ahmad Ba-Kathir.